mortezakowkabi/jcb-persian-documentation/043-Major-Release-of-JCB-v2.6.0.md

 allow you to access and modify admin views instantly without returning to the main component list.

 During upgrades, JCB automatically checks each view for old field formats and converts them to the new SubForm layout.
-If a view hasn’t been opened or compiled since upgrading, you can trigger this process manually:
+If a view hasn't been opened or compiled since upgrading, you can trigger this process manually:

 > Go to **Compiler → Compile Component**
 > JCB will re-scan all fields and apply necessary format conversions.